Ford Mondeo Hybrid Estate review

 - Comfortable motorway cruiser

 - Diesel still better for motorway work

 - Slow and unsatisfying to drive

 The Ford Mondeo has been available in hybrid form since late 2014, but an impractical saloon body shape and limited efficiency benefits compared to the more popular diesel version meant it remained a rare sight on UK roads.

-For 2019, mild improvements have been made to the hybrid system for a smoother driving experience, while for the first time the hybrid Mondeo is offered in more practical five-door estate guise alongside the four-door saloon.
-There are also some minor styling updates, with a new front bumper design and specific styles of front grille for each trim level.
+In 2019, mild improvements were made to the hybrid system for a smoother driving experience, while for the first time the hybrid Mondeo was offered in more practical five-door estate guise alongside the four-door saloon.
+There were also some minor styling updates, with a new front bumper design and specific styles of front grille for each trim level.

-Unfortunately, none of this is enough to turn the Mondeo Hybrid from also-ran to serious contender.
-It's still a poor performer on the road due to its sluggish CVT automatic gearbox, and it's still not going to be as cost-effective as a diesel for those doing lots of long motorway journeys.
+Unfortunately, none of this was enough to turn the Mondeo Hybrid from also-ran to serious contender.
+It's still a poor performer on the road due to its sluggish CVT automatic gearbox and it's still not going to be as cost-effective as a diesel for those doing lots of long motorway journeys.

-As of late 2019, the Mondeo Estate Hybrid is offered in the full spread of Zetec Edition, Titanium Edition, ST-Line Edition and Vignale trim levels, and equipment is plentiful whichever you go for.
+Since late 2019, the Mondeo Estate Hybrid has been offered in the full spread of Zetec Edition, Titanium Edition, ST-Line Edition and Vignale trim levels, and equipment is plentiful whichever you go for.
 The bulk of Mondeo Hybrid drivers will be company-car users, for whom the model's low BiK (Benefit-in-Kind) tax rating is a boon.

 For everyone else, though, the Mondeo Hybrid is difficult to recommend.
 Town drivers will be better off in a smaller and more efficient hybrid like a Toyota Corolla or Toyota Prius, while those making frequent long journeys will find a modern diesel to be more efficient and cost-effective option.